Gigaspaces/xap-example-data/examples/data/readme.txt

 3. BUILD AND DEPLOYMENT

-The example uses ant as its build tool and uses a standard build.xml file.
-It comes with a build script that runs ant automatically.
+The example uses maven as its build tool.
+It comes with a build script that runs maven automatically.
 Running the build script with no parameters within the current directory will list all the relevant tasks that can be run with this example.

-Running 'build.(sh/bat) build' will compile all the different modules.
+Running 'build.(sh/bat) compile' will compile all the different modules.
 In case of the Processor and Feeder modules, it will compile the classes directly into their respective PU structure.

-Running 'build.(sh/bat) dist' will finalize the processing unit structure of both the Processor and the Feeder by copying the Common module jar file into the 'lib' directory within the processing unit structure.
-In case of the processor module, it will copy the jar file to 'processor/pu/data-processor/lib', and will make 'processor/pu/data-processor' a ready to use processing unit.
+Running 'build.(sh/bat) package' will finalize the processing unit structure of both the Processor and the Feeder by copying the Common module jar file into the 'lib' directory within the processing unit structure.
+In case of the processor module, it will copy the jar file to 'processor/target/org.openspaces.example.data-processor/lib', and will make 'processor/target/data-processor' a ready to use processing unit.

+Running 'build.(sh/bat) intellij' will create run configuration for IntelliJ IDE, allowing you to run the Processor and the Feeder using IntelliJ run (or degub) targets.

-In order to deploy the data example onto the Service Grid, simply run gs-agent which will start a GSM and *two* GSCs will need to be started (note, we need two GSCs because of the SLA defined within the processor module).
+In order to deploy the data example onto the Service Grid, simply run gigaspaces agent (gs-agent.sh/bat) which will start a GSM and *two* GSCs will need to be started (note, we need two GSCs because of the SLA defined within the processor module).
 Next, 'build.(sh/bat) deploy' will need to be executed.
 The task will deploy the processor.jar and the feeder.jar into the running GSM,